Ant1B2x/Stable_Mariage_Algorithm/README.md

 ## How we implemented the algorithm

 In this section, I will only describe implementation of the stable marriage algorithm.
 Indeed, I will skip the part about the check of source files and how we load data from it, because it just consists in manipulating Python data types and it's not really interesting.
 Just note that we have a `check_yaml` procedure which checks a source file and exit the program if an error is found.
+We also have a `decode_yaml` procedure which load the content from a source file and return two list of corresponding Serenader / Serenaded objects.

 We used 2 concrete classes and 1 abstract class.
 The abstract class (`__Parent_Serenade`) contain generic attributes and methods for both `Serenader` and `Serenaded` class.
 These classes are described in the following diagram: